y3nk0/Graph-Based-TC/README.md

 ### Example
 For the WebKb dataset you go in the code/webkb/:
-- for the tf you run: python webkb_main.py with parameters: idf_bool = False
+- for tf run: webkb_main.py with parameter idf_bool = False
-- for the tf-idf you run: python webkb_main.py with parameters: idf_bool = True
+- for tf-idf run: python webkb_main.py with parameter idf_bool = True
-- for the tf-icf you run: python webkb_tf_icf.py
+- for tf-icf run: python webkb_tf_icf.py
-- for the tw with degree centrality you run: python webkb_gow.py with parameters: idf_par="no"
+- for tw with degree centrality run: python webkb_gow.py with parameter idf_par="no"
-- for the tw-idf with degree centrality you run: python webkb_gow.py with parameters: idf_par="idf"
+- for tw-idf with degree centrality run: python webkb_gow.py with parameter idf_par="idf"
-- for the tw-icw with degree centrality on both tw and icw you run webkb_gow.py with parameters: idf_par="icw"
+- for tw-icw with degree centrality on both tw and icw run: python webkb_gow.py with parameter idf_par="icw"
+- for tf-icw with degree centrality on icw run: python webkb_gow.py with parameter idf_par="tf-icw"